descholar-ceo/weather-app/README.md

 - [Yarn](https://yarnpkg.com/) or just the default npm which comes with NodeJS

 ### Setup
-- Run `git clone https://github.com/descholar-ceo/todo-list && cd todo-list` to get a copy of source codes on your local computer and to navigate inside the project directory
+- Run `git clone https://github.com/descholar-ceo/weather-app && cd weather-app` to get a copy of source codes on your local computer and to navigate inside the project directory
 - Run `yarn install`
 - Run `yarn build`